louis-pvs/plaincraft/scripts/GUARDRAILS.md

 ## CI Enforcement

-The `scripts:guardrails` job runs in CI and fails fast on violations.
+The `guardrails` job runs in CI and fails fast on violations.

 ### Policy Lint